Tāwhirimātea: The Divine War and Tāwhirimātea's conquest over his brothers

 Eons ago, Rangi, the Sky Father, and Papa, the Earth Mother, were in an eternal embrace because of their love for each other.
 Their union gave rise to many powerful sons, who lived in between their parents.

 As their sons grew up, they soon began to grow tired of living in a cramped up space, forever in darkness.
-One brother, Tūmatūenga, the God of War and Humans, suggested that they slay their parents.
+One brother, Tūmatauenga, the God of War and Humans, suggested that they slay their parents.
 However, his brother, Tāne, the God of Forests, suggested that they separate their parents forever.

 Except for Tāwhirimātea, all other brothers accepted the proposal.
 The brothers individually tried to separate their parents, but Tāne put his head on the earth and feet in the sky and pushed them apart.

 Tāwhirimātea was enraged, as he saw it as a move to usurp his kingdom.
 So the god flew to the sky and communed with his father.
 Rangi reluctantly agreed to help his son wage a brutal war on his siblings.
 They were the spirits of winds, storms, and rain.
 Tāwhirimātea assembled his huge army and set out to conquer his brothers.

 Tāwhirimātea first attacked Tāne, and razed his forests, causing Tāne to flee.
 Next, Tāwhirimātea attacked his brother, Tangaroa, the Sea God.
 He caused huge storms and waves, spreading panic in Tangaroa.
 Tangaroa was himself helpless before Tāwhirimātea, as the sea was in such a chaotic rage, harming all living beings.
 Having never seen such chaos at sea, many of Tangaroa's children deserted their father and took shelter with Tāne.
 Since then Tangaroa is at war with Tāne.

-Tāwhirimātea pursued his brother, Rongo, and Haumea, the gods of cultivated and uncultivated food, but they were cleverly hidden by their mother, Papa, who still loved her children.
-Finally, Tāwhirimātea began to fight Tumatuenga.
+Tāwhirimātea pursued his brother, Rongo, and Haumia, the gods of cultivated and uncultivated food, but they were cleverly hidden by their mother, Papa, who still loved her children.
+Finally, Tāwhirimātea began to fight Tūmatauenga.

-This time, however, Tumatuenga firmly embedded his feet in the earth, saving him from Tāwhirimātea's storms.
+This time, however, Tūmatauenga firmly embedded his feet in the earth, saving him from Tāwhirimātea's storms.
 He cast spells, which turned the storms into gentle weather, suitable for humans.
 But neither brother could prevail against each other.
 Tāwhirimātea slowly withdrew.

-To punish his brothers for cowardice, Tumatuenga invented the arts of hunting, woodcutting, agriculture, cooking, and fishing, to subjugate their respective denizens as food for humans.
-However, Tumatuenga and Tawhirimatea still fight each other to this day.
+To punish his brothers for cowardice, Tūmatauenga invented the arts of hunting, woodcutting, agriculture, cooking, and fishing, to subjugate their respective denizens as food for humans.
+However, Tūmatauenga and Tāwhirimātea still fight each other to this day.
 Another result of the war was that most of the land was submerged into the ocean, because of Tāwhirimātea causing heavy rains and thunderstorms.
 He was maybe the only brother out of all of them to want their parents together.